martinos/blog/content/blog/replacing_strong_params.md

 #     contact: { address: "2342 St-Denis" }
 ```

 Note that the `-> a { a }` function is very useful in functional programming.
 It is so useful that it has a name, it is called the `id` function.
 It takes a param and returns it as is.
-Since `id` is used in a different context in Rails, we will rename it as the `same` function.
+Since `id` is used in a different context in Rails, we will rename it to `same`.

 ```ruby
 same = -> a { a }
 same.(2) # => 2
 ```

-We can then rewrite the `user` function using that function:
+We can then rewrite the `user` function using this one

 ```ruby
 user = hash_of.(name: same,